skydread1/portfolio/src/loicb/server/content/portfolio/magic-nostrand.md

 ### Documentations and Bug reports

 I do not have the knowledge for such low level compiler implementation, so I did not fix any issues on the compiler myself.
-However, I could help Ramsey Nasser on improving the documentation for both user and potential contributors and fix some high level small issues.
+However, I could help Ramsey Nasser improving the documentation for both user and potential contributors and fix some high level small issues.
 I was also reporting all the bugs and creating the issues on the different related repos.

 ### GitHub Action